ahmednasser111/muthmir-dashboard/README.md

 ## Acknowledgments

-- Firebase team for providing a robust backend solution.
+- Firebase team for providing a robust backend solution and hosting platform.
 - Tailwind CSS for rapid UI development.
 - React community for excellent documentation and support.